 The Leghorn is another breed that yields around 280 eggs a year.
 In fact, this is the most common breed in commercial egg production.

 The White Leghorn breed is not necessarily friendly naturally, but it is intelligent and can be trained.
-The first thing you need to train the Leghorn is not to fly away because this breed enjoys stretching its wings whenever it can.
+The first thing you need to train the Leghorn to not do is fly away because this breed enjoys stretching its wings whenever it can.
 They require work, but they can make excellent pets once trained.

 Polish chickens have gained a degree of popularity thanks to their unusual appearance.
 They have feathered crests that look almost like the bird is wearing a crash helmet.